ShahroodRC/WRO2025-FE-ShahroodRC/README.md

     motor_a.on_for_degrees(-60, 150)
     motor_a.stop()

-    # Reverse into parking spot
+    # Reverse into the parking spot
     motor_b.on_for_degrees(-30, 1100)
     motor_a.on_for_degrees(60, 150)
     motor_b.on_for_degrees(-20, 260)